act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 8

-This link, that is distinguishable by color (hue) from the other text in the same line, has a distinguishable font-style when it is focused.
+This link, with a **different hue** from the other text in the same line, has a distinguishable font-style when it is focused.

 ```html
 <style>